yalasoo/tp/docs/DeveloperGuide.md

 <br>

 ### 3. Find
-- **Unified search command**: Currently, our `find` commands uses cumulative filtering which may be hard for users to get to the contacts they want.
-In the future we plane to unify these `find` commands to allow multiple fields to be searched at once.
+- **Unified search command**: Currently, we have four find-commands whereby to cumulatively filter from class to names, users must do a `find-c` command first and then a `find-n` which may be inconvenient for users to get to the contacts they want.
+In the future we plan to unify these find commands to allow multiple different fields such as name(s) and class(es) to be searched at once.

 <br>